How to Write a Cause and Effect Essay Step by Step

 In the case of good governance, the courses could be patriotism and the rule of law, while the effects could include democracy, freedom, and prosperity.

-Preparing to Write a Cause And Effect Paper
+Preparing to Write a Good Cause and Effect Essay

 Before you take up your pen to craft your essay, take your time to understand what exactly you want.
 Preparation may include brainstorming on topics and the points you need to support the cause and effect propositions.
 You will also need to develop an outline before conducting the research and then writing your outline.
 When these are ready, your essay will flow seamlessly.